 - A direct SIP connection to TurboBridge.
 Learn more about using SIP with TurboBridge.

-Most people can experience TurboBridge in HD Audio by using TurboPhone, which allows callers to call directly through their computer's broadband connection, typically using a headset (as with Skype).
-TurboPhone works through Internet Explorer (Windows only), without requiring a separate software program.
-(A browser plug-in will be installed the first time you use TurboPhone.)
+Many callers can experience TurboBridge in HD Audio by using TurboBridge WebCall, a browser-based application (using WebRTC technology) which allows callers to connect directly through their computer's broadband connection, typically using a headset (as with Skype).
+TurboBridge WebCall works through the Chrome and Firefox browsers, without requiring a separate software program, and utilizes the Opus codec to deliver HD Audio quality.

-Of course, you don't need special equipment to use TurboPhone.
-Anybody can access TurboPhone conference calls by dialing into the conference bridge with regular phones, through Skype, or with SIP phones not enabled with the G.722 wideband codec, and still experience outstanding quality with our patent-pending TurboSound enhancement technology, even without the added benefit of HD Audio.
+Of course, you don't need special equipment to use TurboBridge.
+Anybody can access TurboBridge conference calls by dialing into the conference bridge with regular phones, through Skype, or with SIP phones not enabled with the G.722 wideband codec, and still experience outstanding quality, even without the added benefit of HD Audio.